 Valorant account level, AP, rewards, and more

-Here's what the numbers mean in Valorant's account level system, including how to level up, and what sorts of goodies you can expect in return for your grind
+Here's what the numbers mean in the Valorant account level system, including how to level up, and what sorts of goodies you can expect in return for your grind.

-Players logging in today may also notice a mysterious number has appeared above their player card.
-No, it’s not the number of wins you’ve totted up over the past year (much to our relief), but it is actually a whole new way for players to be recognised for the time they’ve put into the game – account levelling.
+What is a Valorant account level?
+If you’re logging into Valorant you may notice a mysterious number above your player card.
+No, it’s not the number of wins you’ve totted up over the course of your career (much to our relief), but it is actually a unique way for you to be recognized for the time you’ve put into the game – your Valorant account level.

-Similarly to Riot’s other games like League of Legends, account levelling will reward players based on playtime.
-This way, players who don’t fancy entering the throes of Competitive can still get that warm, fuzzy feeling of progression – even if it is just the game’s way of saying you should probably go outside and touch some grass.
+Similarly to Riot’s other games like League of Legends, Valorant account leveling will reward the FPS game’s players based on playtime.
+This way, players who don’t fancy entering the throes of the Valorant ranks can still get that warm, fuzzy feeling of progression – even if it is just the game’s way of saying you should probably get away from the Valorant maps, go outside, and touch some grass.

-Here’s everything you need to know about account levelling, Account Points (AP), and what you get in return for your in-game endeavours.
+Here’s everything you need to know about account leveling, Account Points (AP), and what you get in return for your in-game endeavors.

-Your Valorant account level is the number which can be found above your player card.
-According to senior competitive designer for Valorant Jon ‘EvrMoar’ Walker, the introduction of account levelling is “the first initial step” in rewarding players for the time they’ve spent playing the game.
+Your Valorant account level is the number that can be found above your player card.
+According to senior competitive designer for Valorant Jon ‘EvrMoar’ Walker, the introduction of account leveling back in Episode 3 is “the first initial step” in rewarding players for the time they’ve spent playing the game.

 What is AP in Valorant?